-PLEASE NOTE: the requirements to obtain permits from MNRF for on-water works remains, until further notice.
+PLEASE NOTE: at March 2017, the requirements to obtain permits from MNRF for on-water works remains, until further notice.
 [LINK]

 October 2016 – Changes in the works to eliminate “dock permits”?
 FOCA is pleased that the MNRF are finally making the legislative changes to eliminate the overregulation of docks in Ontario:

 Schedule 14 of Provincial Bill 27, “Burden Reduction Act, 2016” includes provisions to amend 4 statutes administered by the Ministry of Natural Resources and Forestry (MNRF).
 If passed, the proposed changes include revisions to the Public Lands Act (PLA) which would:

 “Allow individuals to occupy public lands with certain types of buildings, structures or things prescribed by regulation, without the need for a permit or other instrument under the PLA.
 These individuals would be subject to the limitations and requirements specified in the proposed Bill and any future regulations made under the PLA.
 The intention of these proposed PLA amendments is to address specific, low-risk occupations of public lands (e.g., docks and other small waterfront structures).”